adamshugar/chromelectric/README.md

 # Use on Linux

-TODO: Distribute as a package for Linux users to install.
-(Dependencies on Ubuntu: matplotlib, and PyQt5) Potentially distribute via Conda
+TODO: Distribute as a package for Linux users to install, perhaps via Conda.
+(Dependencies on Ubuntu: matplotlib, and PyQt5)

 # Future directions

-- Implement peak deconvolution functionality as described [here](http://www.emilygraceripka.com/blog/16).
-Locally fit to a high degree polynomial to find the baseline.
-Maybe also examine the second derivative value; if it gets too high, it is peak and not baseline.
+- Implement peak deconvolution functionality as described [here](http://www.emilygraceripka.com/blog/16)
+- Support other file formats in addition to `*.asc` (such as Agilent `*.ch`)
 - Show suspected min/max retention times on integration graphs so that those input fields are actually useful
-- Multithread the GC/CA file reads so the UI is never blocked (currently only a problem for reading **many** files or **very large** files)
+- Multithread the GC/CA file reads so the UI thread is never blocked (currently only a problem for reading **many** files or **very large** files)
-- Support other file formats in addition to `*.asc` (such as Agilent `*.ch`)
 - Write module to auto-generate GC calibration values from standard